-Study with us and you not only learn academic knowledge related to your discipline but also gain valuable experience of the wider world.
-Workplace experience is at the heart of our Bachelor of Arts, and thanks to our ever deepening industry connections there are opportunities with a vast number of host organisations for your final-year placement.
-Many of our students are also offered jobs during their placements.
+We're proud to be one of the world's best modern universities - Times Higher Education has ranked us as the top millennial university in Australasia and among the top 1% (251-300) of universities in the world.
+Many of our academic staff are actively involved in their professional fields, and we often invite industry experts to come in and share their knowledge with you.
+At AUT you not only learn academic knowledge related to your discipline but also gain valuable experience of the wider world.
+Workplace experience is at the heart of our Bachelor of Arts, and thanks to our ever deepening industry connections there are opportunities to complete your final-year placement with a vast number of host organisations.